-Compared to our ancestors (400,000–10,500 BC), modern humans are significantly less active
+Compared to our ancestors (400,000–10,500 BC), modern humans are significantly less active than our ancient ancestors who had more muscle mass due to the physically demanding lifestyle.

 Human evolution is inextricably linked to diet and movement.
 The shift away from these ancestral patterns has created an evolutionary mismatch, contributing to today's chronic metabolic diseases and cognitive decline.